 Transfers between levels of the fair value hierarchy are reported at the beginning of the reporting period in which they occur.
-During 2014, transfers into level 2 from level 1 of cash instruments were \$39 million, reflecting transfers or public equity securities due to decreased market activity in these instruments.
-Transfers into level 1 from level 2 of cash instruments were \$80 million, reflecting transfers of public equity securities, primarily due to increased market activity in these instruments.
-Transfers into level 3 during 2014 primarily reflected transfers of loans and securities backed by residential and commercial real estate from level 2 principally due to reduced price transparency as a result of a lack of market evidence, including fewer market transactions in these instruments.
+During the six months ended June 2015, transfers into level 2 from level 1 of cash instruments were \$32 million, reflecting transfers of public equity securities due to decreased market activity in these instruments.
+During the six months ended June 2015, transfers into level 1 from level 2 of cash instruments were \$18 million, reflecting transfers of public equity securities, primarily due to increased market activity in these instruments.